flightaware/dump1090/RANGE_OUTLINE.md

 ## Overview

 The Range Outline feature tracks and visualizes the maximum detection range of the ADS-B receiver at each bearing (0-359 degrees).
-It displays a polygon on the map showing the actual coverage area based on received aircraft positions, providing a real-time view of detection capabilities that adapts to environmental conditions, antenna characteristics, and terrain.
+It displays an altitude-colored outline on the map showing the actual coverage area based on received aircraft positions, providing a real-time view of detection capabilities that adapts to environmental conditions, antenna characteristics, and terrain.
+Each segment of the outline is colored according to the altitude of the aircraft at maximum range for that bearing, creating a gradient visualization that shows both coverage and altitude information.

 ## How It Works